SamantaTarun/tarunsamanta2k20/README.md

 - 👋 Hi, I’m @tarunsamanta2k20
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Frontend Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...

 <!---